 As a nation we have been spending our children's future to pay for greedy consumption and quick fixes.

-Instead of investing in our schools

-We have squandered money on junk bonds and leveraged buyouts, on payouts and write-offs to people who already have enough.....or more than enough.
+Instead of investing in our schools We have squandered money on junk bonds and leveraged buyouts, on payouts and write-offs to people who already have enough....or more than enough.
+It is time for America to wake up.